john-bauer/startup-generator/README.md

 On the server-side, I'm using Firebase.
 Most notably, I'm using the [translate text extension](https://firebase.google.com/products/extensions/firestore-translate-text), which makes translations a breeze.

-## Try It Out
+## Live Demo
-You can try the project out at ADD LINK.
+You can try the project out [here](https://startup-generator.netlify.app/).

 ## License, Contribution, and Use

 License is [MIT](https://opensource.org/licenses/MIT), so feel free to use the source code for your own purposes.

 I'm always open to collaboration.
 Please be aware that if you want to run this project locally, you'll need to configure a backend for it.
-You can reach out to me through my [website](https://www.johnbauer.me/contact) if you'd like to chat more about it.# startup-generator
+You can reach out to me through my [website](https://www.johnbauer.me/contact) if you'd like to chat more about it.
-# startup-generator
-# startup-generator